-In 2019, there were 6,205 reported pedestrian deaths in traffic crashes on the nation’s roadways (National Highway Traffic Safety Administration Report: DOT HS 813 021).
-On average, a pedestrian died every 84 minutes — accounting for 17% of all traffic fatalities that year.
-This grim statistic represented a 30.3% increase in pedestrian fatalities over the past 5 years.
-What is more alarming is that approximately 75% of these fatalities occurred at night.
+In 2019, there were 6,205 reported pedestrian deaths in traffic crashes on the nation’s roadways (National Highway Traffic Safety Administration Report: DOT HS 813 021), accounting for 17% of all traffic fatalities that year and representing a 30.3% increase in pedestrian fatalities over the past 5 years.
+Approximately 75% of these fatalities occurred at night.
 In fact, during the 2008-2017 period, nighttime crashes accounted for more than 90% of the total increase in pedestrian deaths.
 Research indicates that nighttime pedestrian collisions have an 83% chance of being fatal at intersections without street lighting and a 54% chance at those with street lighting.
 Even when the collision is not fatal, injuries sustained by pedestrians at nighttime tend to be much more severe than those incurred during daylight time.
 While visibility is obviously the single most important factor impacting pedestrian nighttime safety, there appear to be a host of other factors whose interplay may also have a role in exacerbating the issue.
 These factors also need to be understood fully to help develop an effective strategy for improving pedestrian safety at night.

 Much of the research to-date on pedestrian nighttime safety has focused essentially on vehicular headlighting and reflective clothing with the general conclusion that increased headlight sight distance and clothing conspicuity help improve pedestrian safety outcomes.
-However, these studies did not consider whether these factors were the principal causes of collisions in the first place.
-Some studies have identified vehicle speed, limited-access roadways, and alcohol use by pedestrians and/or vehicle drivers among some of the major factors impacting pedestrian safety.
-However, these studies based their findings on data prior to 2004, which may not fully explain the steep rise in nighttime pedestrian fatalities in the past decade.
+Some studies have identified vehicle speed, limited-access roadways, and alcohol use by pedestrians and/or vehicle drivers as some of the major factors impacting pedestrian safety.
+However, these studies used data prior to 2004 for their findings, which may not fully explain the steep rise in nighttime pedestrian fatalities in the past decade.
 Driver and pedestrian distraction and changing vehicle body types have also been suggested as possible contributors to the recent increase in pedestrian fatalities, but the available data is not conclusive enough to establish meaningful correlations.

 Existing common strategies are often limited in their applicability due to funding restraints, technical limitations, policy shortcomings, or other factors.
 Research is needed to support transportation agencies’ data-driven decisions aimed at improving pedestrian safety at night.
 For example, in situations where lighting is not feasible due to funding issues or other practical reasons, agencies need a menu of alternative multidisciplinary strategies that can help improve pedestrian safety.